Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 where ``vname : vtype`` specifies the name and type of each parameter and multiple parameters are separated by ``,``.

-Once a procedure is defined it is available to invoked from transitions and procedures in the rest of the contract file.
+Once a procedure is defined it is available to be invoked from transitions and procedures in the rest of the contract file.
 It is not possible to invoke a procedure from transition or procedure defined earlier in the contract, nor is it possible for a procedure to call